erick805/rickylau-dev/content/blog/react-hooks/index.md

 }
 ```

-In order to set up a class component, you need a fair bit of boilerplate code which is not limited to your conventional constructor() within your class, and the super() for extending the component.
+In order to set up a class component, you need a fair bit of boilerplate code which is not limited to your conventional `constructor()` within your class, and the `super()` for extending the component.

-The return needs to be wrapped in a render() function and it is necessary to add the context of this in object oriented programming.
+The return needs to be wrapped in a `render()` lifecycle function and it is necessary to add the context of this in object oriented programming.

-Not to mention, you have to bind the context of this in the constructor().
+Not to mention, you have to bind the context of this in the `constructor()`.

 <h4 align="center">What is a React Hook?</h4>